rally25rs/zwift-api-wrapper/README.md

 The credentials in the pool are used round-robin.

-The `*AndAuthenticate()` methods will get the next connection from the pool rotation, and also call `.authenticate()` on the connection for you.
+The `*AndAuthenticate()` methods will get the next connection from the pool rotation, and also call `.authenticate()` on the connection for you, if `isAuthenticated()` returns `false`.
 If the call throws an exception, the next connection from the pool will be tried.
 If all connections fail to authenticate, an exception will be thrown.

 Note that ZwiftPower authentication calls can be very slow (a couple seconds) so if you have 10 sets of connections and ZwiftPower is down or all credentials become invalid, `await pool.getZwiftPowerAPIAndAuthenticate()` could take 30 seconds before throwing.